algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 #### ➭ Font

-We will use DM Sans as the primary font for the "Adopte Un Candidat" application.
+We will use DM Sans as the primary font for the application.

 #### ➭ Image Assets

 All images used in the application are available in a dedicated folder accessible via the following link: [Image Assets Folder](./img/app_img/)